sretcher/Factorial-ANOVA/README.md

 ))
 ```

 When looking at our data, notice that `readr` automatically places our data in a tibble and our independent variables have the correct type.
-We also see that our data has 36 observations (plots of land) and the values for our independent variables and our response variable vegetation height (`VegHT`) are recorded for each observation.
+We also see that our data has 36 observations (plots of land) and the values for our independent variables and our response variable, vegetation height (`VegHT`), are recorded for each observation.
 ```
 mow
 # A tibble: 36 x 3